-- Many processes are not mature and much process development is still on-going - RF characterisation data, for both the integral passive components and the materials themselves, are not readily available - During the firing process there is tape shrinkage of between 12% and 16% occurs in the X and Y dimensions and slightly more in the Z
+- Many processes are not mature and much process development is still ongoing - RF characterisation data, for both the integral passive components and the material itself, are not readily available - During the firing process there is tape shrinkage of between 12% and 16% occurs in the X and Y dimensions and slightly more in the Z

-The shrinkage is often cited, by proponents of alternative technologies, as the main drawback to using LTCC.
-However, with well-controlled processes, the shrinkage can be kept within a narrow window, provided the metal loading across the tape is balanced.
-Some manufacturers are also developing "zero-shrink" LTCC processes.
+The shrinkage is often sited, by proponents of alternative processes, as the main drawback to using LTCC.
+However, with well-controlled processes the shrinkage can be kept within a narrow window, provided the metal loading across the tape is balanced.
+Some manufacurers are also developing "zero-shrink" LTCC processes.

-With respect to the lack of RF characterisation data, the work described here is evidence that work is underway to change this.
-It should be noted that the difficulties with the availability of comprehensive RF characterisation data, does not mean that LTCC based RF components for volume applications don't exist.
+With respect to the lack of RF characterisation data, the work described here is evidence that at least one supplier is attempting to change this.
+It should be noted that not mean that LTCC based RF components for volume applications don't exist.
 Figure 2 shows a power amplifier (courtesy of Ultra RF) for use in base station applications.